shanemcandrewai/aten-libtorch/README.md

 #### Cmake options

-##### RESET

-This restores the PyTorch source working tree from HEAD and changes some of the CMake scripts and header files to allow building as a suddirectory.
-This can be enabled by passing the option `-D RESET=1`.

 ##### DEBUG

 The build has debugging information by default.
 This can be disabled by passing the option -D DEBUG=0.